Spokane to Glacier Road Trip: 5-Day Adventure

 Finish the second day of your Spokane – Glacier road trip by taking in the views of mysterious Wild Goose Island.
 The tiny isle emerges 14 feet above the water surface at the eastern end of St. Mary Lake.

-Lodging: At this point, the majority of the Glacier’s visitors call it a day and steered toward St. Mary Village.
+Lodging: At this point, the majority of the Glacier’s visitors call it a day and steer toward St. Mary Village.
 We joined their ranks and stayed at the St. Mary Village Great Bear Lodge.

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations